 What is the best combination?

-Ask for information about dosing schedules, pill size and side effects.
-This will help you pick a combination that is right for you.
+Information about dosing, pill size and side effects will help you pick ART that is right for you.

 Get involved in choosing your treatment.
 If need to fit to your life, schedules and routines as much.